simonecorsi/termly.js/README.md

 # Usage

-Both the Shell and the Prompt wrapper can get parameters at instantiation whose most important are a custom Filesystem and a set of custom commands, both fall back to defaults if not provided.
+Both the Shell and the Prompt wrapper can get [options](#options) at instantiation, whose most important are a custom Filesystem and a set of custom commands, both fall back to defaults if not provided.

-!> Don't add both Termly.js Shell and Prompt scripts, because the Prompt inherit from the Shells thus having adding I/O Function extending the main class.
+!> Don't add both Termly.js Shell and Prompt scripts, because the Prompt inherit from the Shells thus adding only DOM manipulation on input and output on top of the Shell class.

 ## Using the Prompt Wrapper